Battle of Vasai: Siege of Baçaim

 The siege of Baçaim began on 17 February 1739.
 All the Portuguese outposts around the major fort at Baçaim had been taken.
 Their supply routes from the north and south had been blocked, and with the English manning the seas, even that route was unreliable.
 Chimaji Appa arrived at Bhadrapur near Baçaim in February 1739.
 According to a Portuguese account, his forces numbered 40,000 infantry, 25,000 cavalry, and around 4,000 soldiers trained in laying mines.
 Furthermore, he had 5,000 camels and 50 elephants.
 More joined from Salsette in the following days, increasing the total Maratha troops amassed to take Baçaim to close to 100,000.
-The Portuguese, alarmed at this threat, decided to vacate Bandra, Versova and Dongri so as to better defend Baçaim.
-As per orders of the Portuguese Viceroy, the Count of Sandomil, only Baçaim, Damão, Diu and Karanja (Uran) were to be defended.
+The Portuguese, alarmed at this threat, decided to vacate Bandra, Versova, and Dongri so as to better defend Baçaim.
+As per the orders of the Portuguese Viceroy, the Count of Sandomil, only Baçaim, Damão, Diu, and Karanja (Uran) were to be defended.
 These were duly fortified.
 In March 1739, Manaji Angre attacked Uran and captured it from the Portuguese.
-This was followed by easy Maratha victories at Bandra, Versova and Dharavi which the Portuguese garrison had vacated.
+This was followed by easy Maratha victories at Bandra, Versova and Dharavi, which the Portuguese garrison had vacated.
 Manaji Angre joined Chimaji Appa at Vasai after this.
-Thus by April 1739, the noose around Baçaim had further tightened.
+Thus, by April 1739, the noose around Baçaim had further tightened.

-The capture of Thana and Dharavi meant that even small boats could not reach Baçaim without being fired upon by Maratha cannons.
-Still, General Martinho De Silva decided to fight.
-Chimaji Appa now decided to bring down the fort of Baçaim itself.
-All except Vasai in Maratha hands, including the forts at Bandra, Versova, Dongri and Uran.
-The fort at Baçaim is situated on land with the Arabian sea on one side, and the Vasai creek on another two sides.